smithwm210/portfolioOLD/README.md

 [Apocalypse: Green Wave](https://smithwm210.github.io/green-wave/Releases-builds/index.html)

-Based off of a simplified version of the Donkey Kong arcade game, Mai (pdo@wpi.edu), Aidan (afbryar@wpi.edu) and I collaborated on this project.
+Based off of a simplified version of the Donkey Kong arcade game, Phuong Mai Do (pdo@wpi.edu), Aidan Bryar (afbryar@wpi.edu) and I collaborated on this project.
 Most of the art is from Mai, Aidan and I wrote the code, I made the music, and the final level design was by myself and Mai.

 Created in Unity